Makrennel/hyprland-void/README.md

 $ sudo xbps-install -R hostdir/binpkgs hyprland
 ```

-If Hyprland updates and this repository changes, you may want to perform a hard reset of your cloned void-packages repository to ensure changes are correctly applied when repeating steps 2 through 4 after a git pull on both void-packages and hyprland-void.
+If Hyprland updates and this repository changes, you may want to perform a hard reset of your cloned void-packages repository to ensure changes are correctly applied when repeating steps 2 and 3 after a git pull on both void-packages and hyprland-void.
 (BEWARE: This will also reset any changes you have made to any other packages locally - you will have to figure it out yourself in this case)
 ```
+$ sudo xbps-install -Su # Update system normally first to avoid building every package needing update from source

 $ cd ~/void-packages
 $ git reset --hard
 $ git pull